Islamicate-DH/islamicate-dh.github.io/IW2Course_2016.md

 _In class:_

-* collaboratory assignment focused on developing R skills (bring your computers!)
+* Jockers chapter 3 (bring your computers!)

 #### 10/20/2016 Thursday: Basics of Text Analysis in R

-_Prepare for Class:_
+_Submit before Class:_

-* Chapter 3 in Jockers.
+* Practice exercises for chapter 3 in Arnold & Tilton, pages 186-188.

 _In class:_

-* collaboratory assignment focused on developing R skills (bring your computers!).
+* Jockers chapter 4 (bring your computers!).
+* First brainstorming session on final project topics.

 ### Week 9: R Bootcamp IV